 Familiarize yourself with the exam strategies, content and format.
 Practice with timed sample exams assess your strengths and weaknesses and get a good feel for the organization and pacing involved.
 Before the real LSAT, take several full-length timed exams, simulating as much as possible actual test-taking conditions.

-University of Utah Continuing Education offers LSAT Prep Course.
-For more information, please visit here.
+University of Utah Continuing Education offers an LSAT Prep Course.

 All ABA approved law schools use the Credential Assembly Service (CAS) through the Law School Admissions Council (LSAC) to collect and coordinate application materials.
-You should subscribe at http://www.lsac.org when you register for the LSAT.
+You should subscribe at the LSAC website when you register for the LSAT.
 Your CAS subscriptions is good for 5 years.